anamanick/templates/README.md

 ## Various useful command

--adb devices : To see what device you are connected to (for android only) -xcrun simctl : To see what simulator is booted in you mac (iOS only) -npm cache clean --force : to clean npm cache
+- adb devices : To see what device you are connected to (for android only)
+- xcrun simctl : To see what simulator is booted in you mac (iOS only)
+- npm cache clean --force : to clean npm cache
--npm cache verify : to verify nom cache
+- npm cache verify : to verify nom cache
--npm ls -g : to see what npm package is installed globally in your system
+- npm ls -g : to see what npm package is installed globally in your system